Why Diversity is Valuable

 Explore Male/Female Diversity at The American University

-If available, the chart below includes the male to female ratio among The American University's faculty, as well as students.
+If available, the chart below includes the male to female ratio among The American University's undergraduate students.

 Meet Students From All 50 States: Very High Geographic Diversity